Like anyone who has led for over a few years, you’ve probably sensed that things feel a little more chaotic today than they did a few years ago.

 And you know what this leads to?
 Chaos.

 You’re a Slave To…Something

-In an interview I did with my friend Frank Bealer on how to boost your productivity in high demand seasons, Frank so rightly pointed out if you’re not a slave to your calendar (scheduling your priorities), then you’re a slave to chaos.
+In an interview I did with my friend Frank Bealer on how to boost your productivity in high-demand seasons, Frank so rightly pointed out that if you’re not a slave to your calendar (scheduling your priorities), then you’re a slave to chaos.

 I understand what it’s like to be a slave to chaos.
 As a leader in my thirties, as our church grew and the demands at home rose with two growing kids, I didn’t know how to respond or even weigh the growing number of demands on my leadership.

-My terrible formula was that more demands equal more hours, and it was a recipe for failure.
+My terrible formula was that more demands equal more hours, which was a recipe for failure.
 It eventually led me to burnout.

 On the other side of burnout, I took some time to rethink everything and adopted some new patterns and strategies.

 To my surprise, my productivity didn’t just improve; it soared.

 As our church kept growing, I organized my life around a fixed calendar and started managing my time, energy, and priorities in new ways.
 Those changes led me to not only get ahead on growth but to go on to write four books, launch a weekly podcast, spend more time speaking at conferences and events, and have more time at home with my family.
 It even helped me move exercise into my regular rhythm.